top of page

 Explorations

 Another reason that GA4 doesn’t offer so many standard reports is that it encourages users to create custom reports called “explorations.”
-Many different exploration methods are available, from “free-form” (which, by default, presents your data as a table), through to funnel exploration and segment overlap.
+Many different exploration methods are available, like “free-form” (which, by default, presents your data as a table), through, funnel exploration, and segment overlap.
 Fortunately, GA4 includes a template gallery with pre-built examples to help you understand how each exploration method works.

 The Google Analytics 4 "explorations" template gallery listing available techniques

 To build an exploration, start by selecting the relevant dimensions (categorical data such as country) and metrics (numerical data such as number of users), as well as adding segments, filters and so on.
-If you’ve used Looker Studio, or created custom reports in Google Ad Manager, then this will be familiar to you; otherwise, it might be a bit of a learning curve.
+If you’ve used Data Studio (formerly Looker Studio, and before that, Data Studio), or created custom reports in Google Ad Manager, then this will be familiar to you; otherwise, it might be a bit of a learning curve.

 The setup page for a Google Analytics 4 "exploration", with options for dimensions, metrics, segments and more